List of Star Wars films: Future

 In mid-2018, Lucasfilm confirmed that multiple anthology films were in development, with their release following a hiatus after 2019's The Rise of Skywalker.
 Various release dates were delayed or scrapped, in part due to the COVID-19 pandemic and the 2023 Writers Guild of America strike.
 In May 2023, Kennedy said future Star Wars films would come out "when they're ready", citing the 3-to-4-year interim of more recent James Bond films.
 A December 2027 date has been reported with no known cancellation.

-In May 2020, Taika Waititi was officially announced to write and direct a live-action Star Wars film.
-Three further live-action films were officially announced at April 2023's Star Wars Celebration, to be helmed by Sharmeen Obaid-Chinoy, Dave Filoni, and James Mangold.
+In May 2020, Taika Waititi was announced to write and direct a live-action Star Wars film.
+Three further live-action films were announced at April 2023's Star Wars Celebration, to be helmed by Sharmeen Obaid-Chinoy, Dave Filoni, and James Mangold.
 Kennedy said upcoming films would include the trademark opening crawl.
-In January 2024, a Mandalorian film from Jon Favreau was announced.

 Additionally, Kennedy stated in May 2022 that "There's a couple of [filmmakers] that we've been in conversation with ... that I'm hoping will" oversee future films in the way that Favreau and Filoni have done for Star Wars television series.